 Know Your Enemy: The Need Of Real Estate SEO/PPC Numbers In A Numbers Game

 Know your enemy.
 Reverse-engineer their ranking.
-Obviously their real estate SEO is working.
-See what they’ve done to get on top of Google, and be looking for holes in their defense lines.
+Obviously, their real estate SEO is working.
+See what they’ve done to get on top of Google, and be looking for holes in their defensive lines.
 Everybody has a blind spot.
 Everybody has a base that’s not properly covered.
-An audit will expose their weaknesses that you’ll need to take advantage of with your SEO and PPC activities.
+An audit will expose the weaknesses that you’ll need to take advantage of with your SEO and PPC activities.

 - It may be that your audience turns out to be 30 something ladies.
 Then you’ll want to also consider Pinterest and Instagram, as these two social network sites are predominantly visited by women.